alexandern17/test-readme/README.md

 You can retrieve a response for a specific automatically triggered Interaction request by adopting the `OneInteractionResponseDelegate` protocol.
 Follow the instructions below in order to set up this functionality depending on the object’s class.

-*Note:*
-- This functionality will not work if [automatic Interaction detection is disabled](https://github.com/thunderheadone/one-sdk-ios#disable-automatic-interaction-detection).
+This functionality will not work if [automatic Interaction detection is disabled](https://github.com/thunderheadone/one-sdk-ios#disable-automatic-interaction-detection).
 For retrieving the response in sending programmatic Interactions, see [Send an Interaction request and retrieve the response](https://github.com/thunderheadone/one-sdk-ios#send-an-interaction-request-and-retrieve-the-response).

 1. Adopt the `OneInteractionResponseDelegate` protocol in the class definition:
     Swift: